wmboon/TPySA/installation/README.md

 You should add the needed keyword to the list of `valid_keywords` in the following file [opm-common/opm/input/eclipse/Schedule/Action/PyAction.cpp](https://github.com/OPM/opm-common/blob/53af14efb2e86bacaa89349a349066b2332e592e/opm/input/eclipse/Schedule/Action/PyAction.cpp#L40)

+This allows us to change the source vector from Python.

 ### The keyword ROCKBIOT

 We define the solid pressure as